Nilza works as a remote career development and curriculum professional. She's a certified CDF with NCDA and has an M.Ed in student affairs.

-Dear (name of employer or individual),
+Dear (Hiring Manager, name of employer or individual),

-This introduction is crucial if you are applying for a position an individual has directly referred you to, as it informs the individual hiring that you have a shared contact.
-If you are a “cold” applicant, or an individual with no connections to the employer, this step is still helpful as it reiterates what you are specifically applying for.
 As a cold applicant, it is likely your resume and cover letter will pass by multiple eyes, so having an introduction that states what you are applying for can be a good refresher to the individual reading.
 This is especially helpful to recruiters who are hiring for multiple positions and reviewing many documents.

-Make a Connection
+2. Make a Connection in the First Paragraph

 “I am captivated by One Earth’s mission to conduct all business operations with sustainability in mind, as I myself desire to live and work in such a way that does not detract from the environment.”